 Picture a Christmas!
 Your favorite Christmas.
 What do you see?

 Do you see a small apartment with a pre-decorated tree perched atop a coffee table?

 Are you sitting alone with the television watching a marathon of “A Christmas Story” and picturing the holidays of your childhood in dress-up clothes while you sip hot chocolate and nibble on butter cookies from a tin?

 Or…..do you see family and friends gathered together in their best dress-up clothes, taking turns opening their presents which are often toy gifts for kids while everyone watches and encourages them to open faster?

 Is a child at the center of this attention, opening gifts and then being told to open another and another until they are too tired to play with the toys they received?

-Do some of the gift receivers purse their lips with dissatisfaction and push the gift into a corner to be forgotten on their way out?
+Do some gift receivers purse their lips with dissatisfaction and push the not-so-great gift into a corner to be forgotten on their way out?
 Or do they vocalize their discontent amidst all the presents that they didn’t get that one gift that was out of everyone’s spending budget for this year?